yo-aka-gene/algebra_ver822/README.md

 ***Notes***: some codes require that R scripts already done.
 Please check the description.
 1. run `docker start algebra_ver822-jupyterlab-1`
 2. access `localhost:8080` via your local browser (edit `docker-compose.yml` to use different port)
-3. run codes in jupyter notebook environment
+3. run codes interactively with `*.ipynb` files in jupyter notebook environment
 4. run `make lib-py` or `make lib` to install packages in dependencies (preinstalled with `make init` command)
 5. you can stop the virtual computer by running `make stop-py` code in your local env (run `make stop` to stop all docker containers regarding this project).